Linyi Shandong, China Travel Guide

 Extreme temperatures (coldest winter, hottest/wettest summer), some outdoor activities limited.

-Linyi experiences specific weather patterns.
+Linyi experiences specific typical weather.
 Summer (July-August) is the wet season, bringing heavy rainfall and high humidity.
-Winter brings freezing temperatures and occasional snow; warm clothing is a requirement.
+Winter brings freezing temperatures and occasional snow; warm gear is a requirement.

 Air quality can be a concern, especially in winter months.
 Check air quality index (AQI) forecasts if you have respiratory sensitivities.
-Hiking and outdoor exploration are most comfortable in Spring (April-May) and Autumn (September-October).
+Hiking and exploring the outdoors are most comfortable in Spring (April-May) and Autumn (September-October).

 Heavy rainfall and high humidity in July-August.